ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 strategy.

-**Proposal: The federation should make it clear internally, to the research community, and to funders, the value of providing services as a federation.**
+**Proposal: The federation should make it clear internally, to the research community, and to funders, the value of the federation, the delineation of roles, and the services provided by the federation.**

 In the case of our federation, there are several important ways a federation can be valuable to the partners, although these have not yet